Trimethylaminuria: TMAU2 and gut dysbiosis

+There are no studies or case reports that identify gut dysbiosis as a cause for secondary trimethylaminuria.
 Between the years of 1997 and 2017, Sheffield Children's Hospital in England diagnosed several hundred people with TMAU2, and suggested the majority to be caused by dysbiosis in the gut.
 There is no reference to scientific research confirming gut dysbiosis alone can cause TMAU2, and this type of diagnosis was not produced at other testing sites.
 Cases were claimed to be successfully cured with antibiotics and dietary changes as above.
 In 2017 a new gas chromatography machine and testing procedure was introduced, which has far fewer false positive results, and very few (if any) TMAU2 results.

 While the balance of gut bacteria does play a part in the amount of TMA being produced from precursors in the gut (antibiotic treatment temporarily stops odour), gut bacteria in general convert a significant proportion of dietary TMA precursors already.
 For example, on average 63% of excess choline, and 31% of carnitine (+-13%) are converted to TMA by an average gut profile - even if dysbiosis raised these values to 100%, it would still not meet the thresholds as above for precursor overload on a regular diet.
 TMAU2 by gut dysbiosis is currently a hypothetical condition requiring further research.